At Weitz Investment Management, we

 Determining a company’s value

-have spent over three decades fine-tuning our valuation process.
+have spent over four decades fine-tuning our valuation process.
 We analyze the

 financials, evaluate the management team and determine the company's place in